About the Artist

 Christophe Foucault is a visual artist specializing in high-speed underwater photography.
 For his lifelong dedication to revealing the submarine world through art, he was awarded the rank of Knight of the Order of Maritime Merit (Chevalier de l'Ordre du Mérite Maritime).

-Recognized by the French Maritime Cluster as the "Portraitist of the Abyss" (Portraitiste des Abysses), his vision is supported by Nathalie Mercier-Perrin, President of the Cluster, reflecting a unique synergy between artistic creation and global maritime leadership.
+Recognized by the French Maritime Cluster as the "Portraitist of the Abyss", his vision is supported by Nathalie Mercier-Perrin, President of the Cluster, reflecting a unique synergy between artistic creation and global maritime leadership.

 His technical mastery was singled out by the French Federation (FFESSM)—an institution globally recognized for its extreme technical rigor—leading to a direct invitation to the 2025 National Finals.
 There, he was awarded 3rd Prize in the prestigious and highly technical 'Light and Shadow' category.

 His international recognition reached a milestone in 2025 when his work was selected for the United Nations Ocean Conference (UNOC) in Nice, presented to over one hundred Heads of State and Government.
 In 2026, he is commissioned by the French Maritime Cluster to present a major exhibition for the arrival of the legendary Route du Rhum transatlantic race.
-Additionally, the year 2026 marks the production of the film "In the Eyes of Christophe Foucault," officially selected for the International Underwater Film Festival of Mayotte, a global reference for the world's leading underwater imagery experts.
+Additionally, the year 2026 marks the production of the film "In the Eyes of Christophe Foucault," officially selected for the International Underwater Film Festival of Mayotte.

 Bioluminescence explores living forms at the threshold of disappearance.
 Through an immersive photographic approach, the series moves away from documentary representation to question our perception of reality.
 Marine organisms appear as ambiguous presences — neither fully identifiable nor entirely abstract.
 Light, filtered and diffused, becomes a material in itself, reshaping forms and altering their readability.